 My goal in the work I do as a health educator is to essentially change one’s limiting beliefs and internal narrative so a process of transformation can occur.
-Oftentimes, there is a great deal of emotional distress that is revealed during this process, especially in individuals who struggle with their weight.
-And if underlying emotional distress is not addressed and resolved properly, efforts to improve health through weight loss are usually futile.
+Oftentimes, there is a great deal of emotional distress that is revealed during this process especially in individuals who struggle with their weight.
+And if underlying emotional distress is not addressed and resolved properly, efforts to improve health through weight loss are typically futile.
 In effect, excess weight can be seen as a symptom of a much larger issue.

 It is also part of my job to help with the initiation of a healing process.
 This is based on the idea that the act of in-depth conversation can lead a person to develop new insights about themselves that will eventually lead to a greater state of wellness.
 And of course, the length of the coaching process varies depending on the amount of emotional distress a person carries.
 It is never my job to tell a person what to do, but rather to assess their state of readiness for change and help them to make changes if that is what they wish.